NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 .. _export-by-stig:

-Export CKLs by STIG
+Export CKL or XCCDF Files by STIG
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The "Export CKLs..." button in the STIGs Panel Toolbar will open a pop-up interface with a checkbox selection tree.
+The "Export Results..." button in the STIGs Panel Toolbar will open a pop-up interface with a checkbox selection tree.
 Selections can be made for any combination in the tree, from the individual STIG-Asset level, whole STIG level, or every STIG in the Collection.

-One multi-STIG .ckl file will be generated for every unique Asset selected.
-The package of :term:`ckl` files will be presented as a .zip file.
+The user can select whether single-STIG .ckls, multi-STIG .ckls, or XCCDF files will be generated for every Asset selected.
+The package of files will be presented as a .zip file that will also contain a ``_manifest.json`` file describing its contents and any errors encountered while producing it.
 Check the :term:`ckl` glossary entry for exact mappings of fields from STIG Manger to .ckl file.

 .. thumbnail:: /assets/images/checklist-archive-export-stig.png